EU Graduate Research Workshop

 In light of the public health advisories on social distancing, the 2020 Workshop has been postponed until further notice.

 Student Travel Funding Available!

-The European Union Center at the University of Washington is pleased to announce and solicit applications for the Western U.S. Graduate Research Workshop on the European Union, to be held at the University of Washington, Seattle on April 12 – 13, 2019.
+The European Union Center at the University of Washington is pleased to announce and solicit applications for the Western U.S. Graduate Research Workshop on the European Union, to be held at the in spring/summer 2020.
 Doctoral students are invited to present research proposals and work with faculty mentors and peers to fine tune their work in a supportive roundtable environment.

 Applicants should submit a 250 word abstract of an E.U.-focused research proposal and C.V. through the below-linked form.
 Applicants must also note the current stage of their research and the name of their dissertation/thesis adviser.
 Upon acceptance, students should submit a developed 5-8 page version of their research proposal, which should identify their key question, their theory or approach, and a research strategy.

 Key Dates and Deadlines

 - 5-8 page Research Proposal submission deadline: TBD

 The workshop advances two direct aims

 - To provide a forum for US-based graduate students at the dissertation level to present research on the EU to an audience of knowledgeable, supportive, yet critical faculty and peers.